Graduate Students

 Emmie Head

 Emmie Head (she/her) is a PhD student in UCLA’s Department of Musicology.
-She holds a Bachelor’s degree in Music from St. Olaf College in Northfield, Minnesota.
+She holds a B.A. in music from St. Olaf College and an M.A. in musicology from UCLA.
 Emmie’s recent academic work has focused on the ways in which intellectual property policy and developing music technologies like AI challenge and complicate conceptions of musical ownership.
 She is especially interested in the practical implications of intellectual property policy and its effects on music makers who are disadvantaged by the law in a myriad of ways.
 In addition to her work as a musicologist, Emmie teaches flute lessons on a volunteer basis to increase access to quality instrumental music education for those who are underserved in classical music communities.
 When not musicking, Emmie can be found baking pastries for her big Greek family or hanging with her miniature dachshunds Mr. Peabody, Dobby, and Fig Newton.

 Molly Hennig